Electrical Wiring Issues

 Key Takeaways

-• Small electrical problems, like flickering lights or frequent breaker trips, are early warning signs that shouldn’t be ignored.
+• Small electrical problems, like flickering lights or frequent circuit breaker trips, are early warning signs that shouldn’t be ignored.

 • Quick action protects your family, prevents costly damage, and ensures your home's electrical system stays safe.